TILDE-Q: A Transformation Invariant Loss Function for Time-Series Forecasting: Experiments

 \section{Experiments}

-In this section, we present the results of our comprehensive experiments, demonstrating the effectiveness of \toolname and importance of transformation invariance.
+In this section, we present the results of our comprehensive experiments, demonstrating the effectiveness of \toolname and the importance of transformation invariance.

-\paragraph{Experimental Setup} We conduct the experiments with three state-of-the-art models, including Informer~\citep{Zhou21informer}, N-Beats~\citep{Oreshkin2020nbeats}, and Autoformer~\citep{Wu21autoformer} and one simple sequence-to-sequence gated recurrent unit (GRU) model.
-We use five real-world datasets--ECG5000, Traffic, ETTh2, ETTm2, and ECL, and one synthetic dataset--Synthetic for model training.
-We repeat each experiment with a model and dataset 10 times in combinations with three different objective functions.
-Appendix~\ref{appendix:detailed_setting} provides detailed explanations on the datasets, hyperparameter setting, and model architectures.
+\paragraph{Experimental Setup} We conduct the experiments with eight state-of-the-art models--Autoformer~\citep{Wu21autoformer}, FEDformer~\citep{Zhou21FEDformer}, NSformer~\citep{Liu22nsformer}, DLinear~\citep{Zeng22linear}, TimesNet~\citep{Wu23timesnet}, Crossformer~\citep{Zhang23crossformer}, PatchTST~\cite{Yu23PatchTST}, and iTransformer~\citep{Liu23itransformer} and one basic GRU model.
+For model training, we use seven real-world datasets--ECL, ETT, Electricity, Traffic, Weather, Exchange, and Weather--and one synthetic dataset, Synthetic.
+We repeat each experiment with a model and dataset 10 times in combination with two different objective functions.
+Appendix~\ref{appendix:detailed_setting} provides detailed explanations of the datasets, hyperparameter settings, model, and source code.
+We also provide additional qualitative results in the Appendix.

-\paragraph{Evaluation Metrics} In the experiment, we evaluate \toolname with four evaluation metrics: mean squared error (MSE), dynamic time warping (DTW), its corresponding temporal distortion index (TDI), all of which are used in \citet{Guen19dilate}.
-As DTW is sensitive to noise and generates incorrect paths when one of the time-series data is noisy (as discussed in Sec.~\ref{sec:distortion_handling_with_other_loss_function}), we additionally use the longest common subsequence (LCSS) for comparison, which is more robust to outliers and noise~\citep{Esling12}.
-The longer the length of matched subsequences is achieved, the better performance LCSS shows in modeling the shapes.

-\paragraph{Results and Analysis} Table~\ref{tab:rnn} shows the results of short-term forecasting performance of gated recurrent unit (GRU) optimized with MSE, DILATE, and \toolname metrics.
-Synthetic, ECG5000, and Traffic datasets are used for the experiment.
-With the Synthetic dataset, every used metric shows its own benefits.
-This result indicates that similarity of the shape and MSE measures have a clear advantage when a model is trained and evaluated with themselves.
-Also, since the model is evaluated with real-world datasets, it is revealed \toolname outperforms other objective functions in most evaluation metrics.
-These results indicate our approach for learning shapes in time-series data works better than existing methods for forecasting.
-DILATE does not show impressive performance with ECG5000 due to its high sensitiveness to noise, as discussed in Sec.~\ref{sec:distortion_handling_with_other_loss_function}.

-Table~\ref{tab:informer} and Table~\ref{tab:nbeats} summarize the experiment results with two state-of-the-art models, Informer and N-Beats.
-The models make predictions for both short-term (\(L\)=24) and long-term (\(L\) up to 720), so that we can investigate their performances with different forecasting difficulties.
-In most of datasets, the models with \toolname outperform those with other training metrics.
-Especially for long-term forecasting, we observe that For N-Beats and Informer with \toolname significantly improve the performance with the other metrics.
-We provide some visual examples in Appendix~\ref{appendix:detailed_experiment} and more detailed analysis, qualitative experiments with example visualizations, ablation study results in Appendix~\ref{appendix:detailed_experiment}.
-This result implies that \toolname improves performances of the models in learning temporal dynamics, including LCSS of N-Beats (improved over 10\%).